jakobnissen/jakobnissen.github.io/posts/optimise.md

 In fact, _most_ of the official  performance tips pertain to type stability.

 Not only is type stable code faster, it is also _better_ than unstable code:
-* Type stabilising your code often improve various of code quality, in my experience.
+* Type stabilising your code often improve various aspects of code quality, in my experience.
-  I'm not entirely sure _why_ it is so - perhaps type stability code encourages small generic functions - or discourages type confusion.
+  I'm not entirely sure _why_ it is so - perhaps type stable code encourages small generic functions - or discourages type confusion.
 * Type stable code can be precompiled better and lead to fewer [invalidations](https://julialang.org/blog/2020/08/invalidations/), reducing Julia's annoying compile-time latency.
 * Type stable code is statically analysable and enables tooling like JET to help you with your code.